yfan1/gitlearn/README.md

 gitcs
 Creating a new branch is quick branch clone
-Creating a new branch is quick and simple hahahahaha
+Creating a new branch is quick and simple.It is good. hahahahaha